A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: Introduction

 \section{Introduction}

 Recent satellite missions monitoring the Earth's gravity and magnetic field supply a large amount of data with a fairly good global coverage.
 They are complemented by local/regional measurements at or near the Earth's surface.
-In order to obtain high-resolution gravitational models, such as EGM2008 (cf. \cite{pavlis}), or geomagnetic models, such as NGDC-720\footnote{http://geomag.org/models/ngdc720.html}, it becomes necessary to combine both types of data (i.e., paying tribute to the local/regional data availability at the Earth's surface as well as to downward continuation of the global satellite data).
-The upcoming Swarm satellite mission, e.g., aims at reducing the (spectral) gap between satellite data and local/regional data at or near the Earth's surface (cf. \cite{swarm}), eventually leading to more accurate crustal magnetic field models.
-These efforts to obtain improved measurements also underpin the necessity to improve and adapt mathematical methods to the wide range of available data.
+While satellite data is well-suited for the reconstruction of large-scale structures, it fails for spatially localized features (due to the involved downward continuation).
+The opposite is true for locally/regionally available ground data.
+It is well-suited to capture local phenomena but fails for global trends.
+Therefore, in order to obtain high-resolution gravitational models, such as EGM2008 (cf. \cite{pavlis}), or geomagnetic models, such as NGDC-720\footnote{http://geomag.org/models/ngdc720.html}, it becomes necessary to combine both types of data.
+The upcoming Swarm satellite mission, e.g., aims at reducing the (spectral) gap between satellite data and local/regional data at or near the Earth's surface (cf. \cite{swarm}) by supplying improved data from a constellation of three satellites.
+Making use of this improved situation requires methods that address the different properties of satellite and ground data.